jkennedy14/aws_agent/README.md

 ## Data Initialization
 A local csv file containing information on EC2 instances (cpu, ram, network performance, on demand cost, etc) is stored in /data.
 Upon script start, a SQLite db is created locally with an 'ec2_rec' table.
+(In theory, would have more detailed data source to use).

 ## User Flow